w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Need for full query expressiveness**

 - Joins are highly discouraged
 - Limited support for filters and group bys

+# References